rewireltd1/cloudflare_worker_exporter/README.md

 * percentile - for the cpu time time series, possible values `25,50,75,90,99,999`

+### Health Check
+To support availability probe we added a simple endpoint `/health' that replies with 200 OK in case the server is up.
+This is useful in order to define Kubernetes liveness probe
 ## License

 Copyright 2021 Rewire (O.S.G) Research and Development Ltd. All rights reserved.